 Decisions concerning positions of heads of institutions are made by the maintainer.
-As for institutions maintained by local governments, decision is made by the city council, or its general assembly.
-However, the head of the institution maintained by a maintenance centre of school district is appointed by the minister responsible for education – with the request of the opinion of organizations, communities, persons and the maintainer required by the Act CXC of 2011; the heads of institutions maintained by churches or by private institutions are appointed by the maintainer with the consent of the minister.
+As for institutions maintained by local governments, decision is made by the municipal council, or its general assembly.
+However, the head of the institution maintained by a maintenance centre of a school district is appointed by the minister responsible for education – with the request of the opinion of organizations, communities, persons and the maintainer required by the Act CXC of 2011; the heads of institutions maintained by churches or by private institutions are appointed by the maintainer with the consent of the minister.
 The employer's rights are exercised by the maintainer.

 The head of the educational institution makes a recommendation on the person to be offered an open post, based on the submitted applications and the interviews.
 Then, the head of the maintenance centre of school district selects the most appropriate candidate.
 The employer's rights are exercised by the head of the institution.